fermmm/group-date/readme/deploying-aws.md

    `chmod +x vendor/graphml2csv/graphml2csv.py`

-### Make a migration:
+### Make the import:

-1. You can skip this step if your backup file is in CSV format.
-To convert to CSV a XML file located for example at **database-backups/latest.xml** run this command:
+1. You can skip this step if your backup file is already CSV format.
+To convert XML to CSV located for example at **database-backups/latest.xml** run this command:

    `./vendor/graphml2csv/graphml2csv.py -i database-backups/latest.xml`